 You’ve done the work.
 You’ve written a news release.
 You’ve created a targeted list of reporters who write about your industry.
 You’ve sent the release to each one individually with a personalized note explaining why your story could be of interest to them.
 You’ve followed up, and lo and behold, you landed a great story in the publication of your dreams.

-In the PR world, this is what we called earned media.
+In the PR world, this is what we call earned media.
 By sharing your news with reporters, they voluntarily decided to create their own content about your brand without any required payment or quid pro quo.
 This kind of exposure is gold.
 Because your news is coming from an unbiased, third-party source, it’s considered the most trusted source of brand recognition.

 Now what do you do with that awesome media hit?
 Here are five effective ways to capitalize on your media hits for maximum brand exposure.